 Work for Clients

-Quinn is the City Attorney for the Cities of Manhattan Beach (2012-) and South El Monte (1989-1997, 2003-); Agency Counsel for the Successor Agency to the South El Monte Improvement District; Legal Counsel, Greater Los Angeles County Vector Control District (2008-); and Senior Attorney for the City of Seal Beach (2015-2017).
-He has also served as City Attorney for the Cities of Seal Beach (1989-2014), Buena Park (1999-2002), and Adelanto (1990-1992); Redevelopment Counsel for the redevelopment agencies in Seal Beach, South El Monte and Buena Park; and Assistant City Attorney for the Cities of Artesia, Beverly Hills, Carson, Cudahy, and Rancho Palos Verdes.
+Quinn is the City Attorney for the City of Manhattan Beach; General Counsel to the Greater Los Angeles County Vector Control District; and Senior Attorney for the City of Seal Beach.
+He has also served as City Attorney for the Cities of Seal Beach (1989-2014), Buena Park (1999-2002), Adelanto (1990-1992); and South El Monte (1989-1997 and 2003-2019).
+He also served as Assistant City Attorney for the Cities of Artesia, Beverly Hills, Carson, Cudahy, and Rancho Palos Verdes.

 After joining the firm as an associate in 1980, Quinn has been a shareholder in Richards, Watson & Gershon since 1987.